MLforAll/42ft_ls/README.md

 TODO:

-- Norming
+- Norming (pretty much ok by now)
-- Opti: Freeing what's already malloced when unexpected fails of malloc
+- Opti: Freeing what's already malloced when unexpected fails of malloc (should be OK)
 - Opti: Names of structs and fcts
 - Opti: setup get_dir_content and such fcts to be usable as-is in libft